 - Fast and easy to use in point of care setting and near patient testing

-- For use with nasopharyngeal swab samples
+- For use with nasopharyngeal or nasal swab samples

 - No specialised equipment needed

 - Rapid determination of current infection with SARS-CoV-2

 - Sensitivity: 98.32%